The Justice League of America Battles Pollution

 “This is a long-standing condition that must be brought to an end,” Stokes told the reporters.
 “There may be some wry humor in the phrase ‘the river is a fire hazard’ but it’s a terrible reflection on the city surrounding it when it does indeed become one.”

-As David and Richard Stradling explain in their 2015 book Where the River Burned: Carl Stokes and the Struggle to Save Cleveland, fires on the Cuyahoga River were tied to the local economy.
+As David and Richard Stradling explain in their 2015 book Where the River Burned: Carl Stokes and the Struggle to Save Cleveland, fires on the Cuyahoga River were directly tied to the local economy.
 A 1944 study estimated there were 16,000 workers employed in factories along the Cuyahoga, and those factories dumped more than 170 million gallons of waste each day.
 The river was not rapidly moving, which made it ideal for cooling steel, diluting chemical wastes, and providing access to factories by boat.
 Industry was therefore attracted to the region, creating a fire hazard out of the Cuyahoga River in the process.

 The night watchman that Green Arrow encountered earlier approaches the Justice League of America after the flames of the burning river in the DC Universe have been extinguished.
 “I was hired as a watchman in that new factory,” he tells them.
 “Pretty soon I noticed there was several tons of gunk pourin’ into the river each hour.
 Poison, deadly poison.
 I made conversation with some of the rannies who were workin’ inside.
 Asked ’em what kinda products they were makin’, and none of ’em knew.
 Hombre name of Sherlock Holmes said that after yuh eliminate the impossible, anythin’ left has gotta be the truth, no matter how loco.
 And it was plenty loco, ’cause what that factory was manufacturin’ was pollution.
 It was there to deliberately foul the air an’ water.”